wrote: "splendor generis splendore virtutis nobilitatur" (the

 The territories of the Imperial Knights (Reichsritterschaft) were immediately depending from the emperor (as kind of a protector).
 The Imperial Knights were divided into several chapters (Kreise): Swabia, Franconia, Rhenish, Alsatian chapter, the chapters were divided into cantons (Kantone).

 In addition, there were many ecclesiastical institutions with limited sovereignty within the secular territories; they practiced jurisdiction and collected taxes in their small territories.

 In the Italian peninsula coexists four different sovereign states, that is, the Italian Republic, the State of Vatican City, the Republic of San Marino and the Sovereign Military Order of Malta.
-The honors awarded by these three institutions, together with the Orders of the House of Savoy and the Houses of pre-unification states are part of the chivalrous and noble heritage of the Italians and represent the only legitimate Chivalric Orders historically and legally.
+The honors awarded by these three institutions, together with the Orders of the House of Savoy and the Houses of per-unification states are part of the chivalrous and noble heritage of the Italians and represent the only legitimate Chivalric Orders historically and legally.

 The German nobility was the elite hereditary ruling class or aristocratic class in the Holy Roman Empire and what is now Germany.

 In Germany, all legitimate children of a nobleman became nobles themselves, and most titles passed onto all the children with few exceptions.
 All the children of sovereigns did not, of course, become kings or electors, but did become princes or princesses, dukes or duchesses, etc.

 The German nobility as a legally defined class was abolished on August 11 1919 with the Weimar Constitution, when all Germans were made equal before the law, and any legal rights or privileges due to nobility ceased to exist.